EshipMIT/virtual-hackathon-playbook/TechTools.md

 Depending on the size of your hackathon, Google Forms can be a very powerful tool for information collection.
 You can leverage Google Forms to collect participant applications, team registrations, final presentation submissions, and more.
 However, if your hackathon has a large number of participants you may wish to consider a platform that can handle a greater number of individuals.

+#### Airtable
+For larger and on-going events, centralizing information is key.
+Tools like Airtable can help organizing teams streamline workflows, handle task management, and easily ingest and organize datasets from Google Drive and other sources.
+Its flexibility and intuitive and user-friendly interface makes implementation quick and easy.

 #### Hackathon Platform